fantom2208/java-x_o-game/README.txt

         tbd

 features:
-        0) field size fixed by default 3x3
+        0) field size now fixed by default 3x3 (lots of places with value 3)
-        1) algorithm to define winnwers checks only for rows or columns (daigonals to be added later)
-        2) algorithm to define winnwers developed in common way for field size
+        1) algorithm to define winnwers developed in common way for field size

 known issues:
         0) in case of gradle issue